-Another distinctive feature of these systems is that every unit – be it a microrobot or an insect – has limited abilities and very few information about the overall structure.
+Another distinctive feature of these systems is that every unit – be it a microrobot or an insect - has limited abilities and very few information about the overall structure.
 Why?
 There is no need for them to know it all.
 As a consequence, none of these units can supervise the others.
 Each unit simply executes a series of behaviours that influence the other units.
-Because of that, the whole system can self-organise by itself.
+Because of that, the whole system can self-organize by itself.
 Control structures are not needed.

 Swarm intelligence makes systems more flexible and robust.
 That’s quite an advantage for both animals and insects, and it can improve groups’ performance when it comes to searching and carrying food, taking care of larvae, dividing the workload and building the nest.